sisrfeng/coc-wiki/Completion-with-sources.md

 * `trigger`, only trigger completion when you type `triggerCharacters` defined by the completion sources.
 * `none`, disable auto trigger completion, you will have to trigger the completion manually.

-You can change the trigger mode by [using the configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file) and setting this value
+You can change the trigger mode by [using the configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file) and change this value like:

-    "suggest.autoTrigger": "always""
+    "suggest.autoTrigger": "trigger"

 To support completion trigger on inserting enter, add